bbe2/Overview/README.md

 -- https://github.com/bbe2/research-papers-i-love/blob/9c8853f102a40c037cb76c34e43d9f4668d893e4/(2022)%20(plato)%20substance.pdf
 • check out my >_7.py.pillars course to help absorb python data objects and core programming skills

--- 👀- I'm a technical curriculum developer, instructional designer, and university instructor delivering effective learning experiences and creative content.
+-- 👀- I'm a technical curriculum developer, instructional designer, and university instructor.
+-- 👀- Deliver effective learning experiences and creative content with a knack for connecting across personality types.
--- 👀- Deep reengineering work and hands-on programming help me assess situations, decipher solutions, and bridge content to learners.
+-- 👀- Deep reengineering work and hands-on programming inform design choices that effectively bridge constructs to learners.
 👋  GOAL=> build a sustainable culture of programming energizing youth and adult learners in the art of the possible
  >>>>          frame "compute" as paths towards quality work, employment resilience, and fulfillment